kalashb/JSRbot/README.md

 # JSRbot Description
-University of Toronto Robotics Association 2024 Hackathon Autonomous Vehicle Challenge
+University of Toronto Robotics Association 2024 Hackathon Autonomous Vehicle Challenge.
+This is an AV made with a limited list of components and facilities, competing against several other teams from all over Canada.

 # 1. Software
 ## 1.1 Challenge 1 and 2: Line Following